 Sourdough freezes really well, so I usually make two loaves at least in one go.
 It’s more economic on the oven as well.
 Rolls and small breads can be made out of the same dough as the big loaves and defrost quicker for lunches.
 Soda breads, the fastest to prepare are best eaten fresh on the same day you bake them.
 Don’t get hung up on sourdough if you don’t have time for it in your life right now but do have a go at baking other sorts of bread: home made soda breads, pitta, naan, all done pretty quickly and so much better than most breads you can buy.
 Brioche is a classic bread that you can prepare the day before and bake on a weekend morning and it’s delicious!

-I have squished this into a 4 sheet .pdf which you can download here : → Weekly sourdough pdf
+I have squished this into a 4 sheet .pdf which you can download.
+I updated this in June 2013 : Updated weekly sourdough

 Sourdough Starter Thoughts